aaztha/tapmusing/README.md

 # tapmusing
-This is a Beatmaker using vanilla javascript.
+This is a Beatmaker made using vanilla javascript.